lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 The oblique rotation allows us to see the correlation between the components/scales.
 This was not available in the orthogonal rotation because the assumption of the orthogonal/varimax rotation is that the scales/components are uncorrelated; hence in the analysis they were fixed to 0.0.

-We can see that all the scales have low to moderate (i.e, 0.09 to 0.35) correlations with each other.
+We can see that all the scales have low to moderate (i.e., 0.09 to 0.35) correlations with each other.

 Of course, there is always a little complexity.
 In oblique rotations, there is a distinction between the *pattern* matrix (which reports component loadings and is comparable to the matrix we interpreted for the orthogonal rotation) and the *structure* matrix (takes into account the relationship between the components/scales -- it is a product of the pattern matrix and the matrix containing the correlation coefficients between the components/scales).
 Most interpret the pattern matrix because it is simpler; however, it could be that values in the pattern matrix are suppressed because of relations between the components.
 Therefore, the structure matrix can be a useful check and some editors will request it.